adlerhurst/eventstore/README.md

 Some ideas which probably will be implemented.
 The list is unordered and some points might never be implemented.

-- [ ] allow multiple filters in eventstore.Filter
+- [x] allow multiple filters in eventstore.Filter
-  - [ ] storage: provide an Optimize method to simpify queries
-  - [ ] maybe two layers of optimizations would be more useful.
-First in eventstore to collect filters and one in storage optimized on it's internal data structures.
+  ~~- [ ] storage: provide an Optimize method to simpify queries~~ ~~- [ ] maybe two layers of optimizations would be more useful.
+First in eventstore to collect filters and one in storage optimized on it's internal data structures.~~
 - [ ] additional storage types
   - [ ] sql (crdb) storage
   - [ ] file storage
 - [ ] memory: optimize tree
   - [ ] self balanced
   - [ ] check out different tree styles
-- [ ] testing suite
+- [x] testing suite
 - [ ] fuzzy testing with go1.18
 - [x] Think of an option to register event types to return the concrete type instead of the `Event`-struct (Event would change to interface)
 - [ ] Subscriber: add the possibility to listen to message queues